dscpe/dscpe.github.io/publications.md

 - <b>Claire Warner; a paper published in Journal of eScience Librarianship:</b>
  <br> *<a href="https://doi.org/10.7191/jeslib.1168](https://publishing.escholarship.umassmed.edu/jeslib/article/id/1159/)" target="_blank"> Building a lightweight dataset catalog in Digital Commons </a>

  - <b>Elsevier featured several DSCPE alumni on their Library Connect Blog.
-Read  about their DSCPE Capstone projects and experiences in the posts below:</b>
+Read  about their DSCPE Capstone projects and experiences in the posts below:

-     <br> *<a href="https://www.elsevier.com/connect/discover-rdmlas-new-short-course-practical-ai-skills-for-librarians" target="_blank"> Discover RDMLA’s new short course: Practical AI Skills for Librarians | February 26, 2026 </a>
+    *<a href="https://www.elsevier.com/connect/discover-rdmlas-new-short-course-practical-ai-skills-for-librarians" target="_blank"> Discover RDMLA’s new short course: Practical AI Skills for Librarians | February 26, 2026 </a>
      <br> *<a href="https://www.elsevier.com/connect/with-the-growth-of-research-data-management-how-can-you-ensure-your-library" target="_blank">With the growth of research data management, how can you ensure your library is offering the right support? | March 5, 2024 </a>
      <br>  *<a href="https://www.elsevier.com/connect/is-training-the-key-to-preparing-for-new-research-data-policies" target="_blank">Is training the key to preparing for new research data policies? | March 30, 2023</a>
      <br>  *<a href="https://www.elsevier.com/connect/librarians-share-their-top-tips-for-research-data-management" target="_blank">Librarians share their top tips for research data management | March 30, 2023</a>